Frequently Asked Questions

 Yes, financial aid loans are available through USU for dietetic interns who are accepted to the program.
 The application review and approval process takes about 4-8 weeks.
 If you are officially matched to the program, you will be given additional information regarding financial aid.
 You can also contact the USU Financial Aid Office for additional information.

 Can I complete my food service systems management (FSSM) rotation in the hospital or nursing home where I work now?

-No. Part of of the mission of the USU Dietetic Internship is to train you to work in school FSSM management, so you will complete all your FSSM rotations in the school kitchens or centralized facility if there is one.
+No. Part of of the mission of the USU Dietetic Internship is to train you to work in school food service systems management (FSSM), so you will complete all your FSSM rotations in the school kitchens or centralized facility if there is one.
 The school or school district must participate in the National School Lunch Program.

 Can I work and get paid while I am an intern?

 Yes and no. YES, you can work after internship hours are over (evenings and weekends).
 NO, you cannot get paid for the hours you spend as an intern.
 The rule is that you may not replace a full-time employee while training as an intern.
 As an intern we have an expectation that your time and focus are given toward learning and gaining practice experience during your rotation hours.